AN EARLY START TO SUCCESS

 - Math Class: 1 – 4 p.m.

-- Dinner and evening study: 5 p.m. - after
+- Dinner and evening study: 5 p.m. onwards

 From the beginning of the fall semester until late October, you will have a total of six weekly recitation sessions with your fellow peers, your Math Bridge instructors, and Academic Support staff.
 These meetings will address in-semester academic success strategies as well as provide just-in-time support for your quantitatively-demanding classes.
-Beyond these meetings, you will have access to a former Bridge Math student as a peer mentor for the entire academic year, as well as receive invitations to special events during the fall and spring semesters.
+In addition, you will receive invitations to special events during the fall and spring semesters.

 Completing the Summer Bridge Math sessions plus the fall weekly recitation sessions will count as one credit hour towards your degree at Trinity.